oggioniale/specimen_catalogue/README.md

 1. Fill the Spreadsheet: complete the `specimen_template.xlsx` spreadsheet with the relevant specimen information;

-2. Generate XML and TTL: use the `s`ecimen_catalogue()` function to generate IGSN CSIRO XML and TTL (Turtle) files based on the SOSA Ontology for each record present in the spreadsheet.
+2. Generate XML and TTL: use the `specimen_catalogue()` function to generate IGSN CSIRO XML and TTL (Turtle) files based on the SOSA Ontology for each record present in the spreadsheet.